microserviceux/http-gateway/README.md

 The following examples are the curl equivalents to the calls made as part of the Mocha testing.

-See if the Gateway respondes
+See if the Gateway responds
 ```bash
 curl -X GET -H "Cache-Control: no-cache" 'http://localhost:9001/'
 ```